Dan Colen

 Daniel Colen (born 1979) is an American artist based in New York.
 His work consists of painted sculptures appropriating low-cultural ephemera, graffiti-inspired paintings of text executed in paint, and installations.

 Early life and education

 Born in 1979 and raised in Leonia, New Jersey.
 His father, Sy Colen, a wood and clay sculptor, was a participant in the 2006 reality TV show Artstar.
 Colen attended Solomon Schechter Day School, and was raised Jewish.
 Colen graduated with a B.F.A. in Painting from the Rhode Island School of Design in 2001.
-After graduation he moved to the East Village in Manhattan, and by June 2006 he became a known artist.
+After graduation he moved to the East Village in Manhattan, and by June 2006 he became a recognised artist.

 Work

 In his work, Secrets and Cymbals, Smoke and Scissors: My Friend Dash's Wall in the Future (2004), Colen built an exact replica of a section of poster, photo and flyer-covered wall from friend Dash Snow's apartment.
 Each piece of visual material was handmade and attached to a Styrofoam copy of the wall.

 In 2007, Dash Snow and Colen shredded phone books in Jeffrey Deitch's SoHo gallery for an installation called Nest or Hamster Nest.
 He was described by The Guardian as a "bad boy of post-pop New York".